Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/csi2txss/examples/readme.txt

 @section ex2 xcsi2txss_intr_example.c
 Contains an example on how to use the XCsi2txss driver directly.
-This example contains the csi2txss driver with interrrupts.
+This example contains the csi2txss driver with interrupts.

 For details, see xcsi2txss_intr_example.c.
 */